docker/compose/docs/cli.md

 ### COMPOSE\_PROJECT\_NAME

 Sets the project name, which is prepended to the name of every container started by Compose.
 Defaults to the `basename` of the current working directory.
+See also the `-p` command-line option.

 ### COMPOSE\_FILE

 Specify what file to read configuration from.
 If not provided, Compose will look for `docker-compose.yml` in the current working directory, and then each parent directory successively, until found.
+See also the `-f` environment variable.

 ### DOCKER\_HOST